harshadk-sourcefuse/loopback-assignment-3/README.md

 create .env file in root directory

-Onve the file is created add below env variables in file
+Once the file is created add below env variables in file
 ```
 LOG_LEVEL // Values can be ínfo, debug, error, warn
 ALLOWED_ORIGIN // if you want to add multiple origins then add || as seperator in between two origins